aminrj/aminrj.github.io/_posts/2026-04-02-RSAC26-agentic-security.md

 {% include inline-subscribe.html %}

-## The Practitioner's Read on RSAC 2026
+## The practitioner's read on RSAC 2026

 RSAC 2026 established industry consensus that agentic AI security is an urgent, unsolved problem.
 That consensus is valuable — it means budget conversations just got easier for security teams trying to fund this work, and it means the market is moving fast enough that practitioner knowledge now has real leverage.